alexandre-james/artifo/README.md

 <img src="docs/results/bridge.gif" alt="bridge" height="250"/>

 *The parameter [1,10,1] means that the number of colors will vary from 1 to 10 with a step of 1.
-The output file will be a gif.*
+The output file is a gif.*

 *Any numeric parameters can be substitued by a variation range but only one among the arguments*